JBlitzar/Text2Image/NOTES.md

 - I bumped up the step checker to every 1k steps, approx every 12 minutes.
 The fid slowdown is now only 7 mins, and CLIP doesn't seem to incur any slowdown (1.5 it/s) (but does incur higher memory usage rather than distilbert)
 - Looking good: 0.05 after 100 steps, 0.02 after 700
 - Non-noise images appearing at epoch 2!
 Looking good.
+- Loss 0.01 after 2 epochs.
+FID is still through the roof understandably
+- Epoch 2 step 6999 looks like something! fid is still high
+- Epoch 3 just started, FID just went below 300
+- Epoch 3 step 2999 Looking pretty good!
+- I'm going to run this overnight

+Jul 26:

+- FID is down to 166, very good!
+- By epoch 8 its starting to look like stuff.